What You Need to Remember

 When a lead stops moving, the hidden problem is usually a busy manager, not a lack of interest.
 To keep things moving, you need to switch from talking to HR (who follow rules) to the person who makes the final decision (whose budget is currently losing money).
 Your message should give them a reason to "get the engine started again" that has nothing to do with paperwork.

 For any job that has been stuck in the "Interviewing" stage for more than 5 workdays, find the actual Hiring Manager on LinkedIn.
-Instead of asking for an update, send them a helpful note—a link to an article about their industry or a three-sentence solution to a problem you discussed—to remind them of the value you offer.
+Instead of asking for an update, send them a helpful note: an article about their industry or a three-sentence solution to a problem you discussed, to remind them of the value you offer.
+If you want to see how to keep your overall search organized while juggling these conversations, see our guide on streamlining your application workflow.

 "Hi [Manager's Name], I was thinking about our talk regarding [Specific Issue].
 I saw this short report on fixing [Issue] and thought it might be useful for your team while you sort out the hiring.
 I'm still very eager about the role—please let me know if you need any more details from me to help you decide on the next steps."